M-I-D-A-S/MIDAS-BOT/README.md

 If you want to donate to me "MIDAS" you can do it in this BTC direction: 3LS9P4gYu8JmCN1cvbUDEME36mzYfaDJnV

+For any problem or doubt write to the following gmail: midascorporation6@gmail.com

 Thanks for downloading and share if you liked it :3